Ailirag/template-telegram-bot/README.md

 1. Create virtualenv with 'python3 -m venv venv' or as you need
 2. Activate it
 3. do 'pip install -r requirements'
-4. Edit config.py with your parameters
+4. Edit config.py with your parameters and generate cert files
 5. run test application 'python3 app.py'